aspiringsecurity/De-Transport-Monitor/README.md

 Identity management, the ability to extend the solution using IBC, and reducing misinformation at the time of Incident analysis and reporting are the key reasons for experimenting with Waves.

-Waves analytics tooling: investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, and incident severity analysis based on the decentralized voting at the IBC chain.
+Cardano analytics and aggregator tooling: investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, and incident severity analysis based on the decentralized voting at the IBC chain.

 # Blockchain Eco-system